Gotthard railway: Current developments

 The Gotthard Base Tunnel, running from a point near Erstfeld to a point near Biasca, opened to traffic on 1 June 2016, with full service starting in December of that year.
 With a route length of 57.1 km, this is the world's longest railway tunnel, surpassing the Seikan Tunnel in Japan.
 Its maximum altitude of 550 m is less than half the altitude of the current Gotthard Tunnel, and obviates the need to haul trains up long approach grades.
 Although given its name, because it bypasses the Gotthard Tunnel, the base tunnel's route is actually some 14 km to the east, passing under Sedrun, rather than the Gotthard Pass, but still below the Saint-Gotthard Massif.
 This redundancy helped relieve some of the new tunnel's traffic after a train accident on 10 August 2023 severely reduced capacity.

 The Ceneri Base Tunnel, from Camorino to the south of Bellinzona, and Vezia to the north of Lugano, opened in 2020.
 This tunnel has a route length of 15.4 km and allows trains to bypass the steep grades of Monte Ceneri.

 The Gotthard Base Tunnel opened in 2016, and the Ceneri Base Tunnel in 2020.
 Now that they have opened, all rail traffic still needs to use the existing route north of Erstfeld, between Biasca and Bellinzona, and south of Lugano.
 The bypassed sections of the existing route are being retained for local passenger services, for general capacity and as a diversionary route.

 Further bypasses have been planned as part of the Gotthard axis of the NRLA project, including a new largely tunnelled route from Arth-Goldau to Erstfeld, and an extension of the existing Zimmerberg Base Tunnel on the route between Zürich and Zug.
 No commitment to construct these sections of line has yet been made.

-Operator Sudostbahn has announced, as of 13 December 2020, it will run a new service from Basel and Zurich via the original Gotthard line, using Stadler Flirt units which are also used on the Voralpen express.
+Operator Südostbahn has announced that, as of 13 December 2020, it will run a new service from Basel and Zurich via the original Gotthard line, using Stadler Flirt units which are also used on the Voralpen express.